-As the lead agency under CEQA, the CPUC is required to monitor this project to ensure that the required mitigation measures and Applicant Proposed Measures are implemented.
+As the lead agency under CEQA, the CPUC is required to monitor this project to ensure that the required mitigation measures and APMs are implemented.
 The CPUC will be responsible for ensuring full compliance with the provisions of this monitoring program and has primary responsibility for implementation of the monitoring program.
-The purpose of the monitoring program is to document that the mitigation measures required by the CPUC are implemented and that mitigated environmental impacts are reduced to the level identified in the Program.
+The purpose of the monitoring program is to document that the mitigation measures required by the CPUC are implemented and that mitigated environmental impacts are reduced to the level identified in the program.

-The CPUC may delegate duties and responsibilities for monitoring to other environmental monitors or consultants as deemed necessary, and some monitoring responsibilities may be assumed by responsible agencies, such as affected jurisdictions and cities, and the San Francisco Public Utilities Commission (SFPUC).
+The CPUC may delegate duties and responsibilities for monitoring to other environmental monitors or consultants as deemed necessary, and some monitoring responsibilities may be assumed by responsible agencies (such as affected jurisdictions).
 The number of construction monitors assigned to the project will depend on the number of concurrent construction activities and their locations.
-The CPUC, however, will ensure that each person delegated any duties or responsibilities is qualified to monitor compliance.
+However, the CPUC will ensure that each person who is assigned monitoring duties or responsibilities is qualified to monitor compliance.

-Any mitigation measure study or plan that requires the approval of the CPUC must allow at least 60 days for adequate review time.
-When a mitigation measure requires that a mitigation program be developed during the design phase of the project, the Applicant must submit the final program to CPUC for review and approval for at least 60 days before construction begins.
-Other agencies and jurisdictions may require additional review time.
-It is the responsibility of the environmental monitor assigned to each spread to ensure that appropriate agency reviews and approvals are obtained.
+Any mitigation measure study or plan that requires approval from the CPUC must allow for adequate review time, as stipulated in MMRCP.
+Other agencies and jurisdictions may require longer review periods.
+It is the responsibility of the environmental monitors assigned to the project to ensure that appropriate agency reviews and approvals are obtained.

-The CPUC along with its environmental monitors will also ensure that any variance process or deviation from the procedures identified under the monitoring program is consistent with CEQA requirements; no project variance will be approved by the CPUC if it creates new significant impacts.
-As defined in this Section, a variance should be strictly limited to minor project changes that will not trigger other permit requirements, that does not increase the severity of an impact or create a new impact, and that clearly and strictly complies with the intent of the mitigation measure.
-A proposed project change that has the potential for creating significant environmental effects will be evaluated to determine whether supplemental CEQA review is required.
-Any proposed deviation from the approved project, adopted mitigation measures, and Applicant Proposed Measures, and correction of such deviation, shall be reported immediately to the CPUC and the environmental monitor assigned to the construction spread for their review and approval.
-In some cases, a variance may also require approval by a CEQA responsible agency.
+The CPUC and its environmental monitors will also ensure that any variance process or deviation from the procedures identified under the monitoring program is consistent with CEQA requirements; no project variance will be approved by the CPUC if it creates new significant impacts.
+A variance should be strictly limited to minor project changes that will not trigger other permit requirements; the changes must neither increase the severity of an impact nor create a new impact, and they must clearly and strictly comply with the intent of the mitigation measure.
+A Proposed Project change that has the potential for creating significant environmental effects will be evaluated to determine whether supplemental CEQA review is required.
+Any proposed deviation from the approved project, adopted mitigation measures, and APMs, and correction of such deviation, shall be reported immediately to the CPUC and the environmental monitors assigned to the project for their review and approval.
+In some cases, a variance may also require approval by a CEQA-responsible agency.